aleph-im/pyaleph/deployment/samples/docker-supervisord/README.md

 # PyAleph Docker Demo

+> This sample is currently not supported anymore and will not work out of the box.
+> We provide it as an example for advanced users who would want to customize
+> their installation.
+However, we will not provide support for this configuration
+> for the time being.

 This directory contains deployment configuration to run PyAleph in a monolithic Docker image for easy setup in demo scenarios.

 The image runs [Supervisord](http://supervisord.org/), which in turn starts and supervises PyAleph, MongoDB and IPFS.